ska-sa/katsdpimager/doc/user.rst

    ref-ant=<NAME>
      Name of antenna to use as the reference for identifying scans.
-Refer to the katdal documentation for details.
+Refer to the katdal documentation for details. apply=<TYPES>
+     1GC calibration solutions to apply.
+This does not do any calibration itself, but uses solutions stored in the dataset.
+The argument can contain any subset of K, B and G to select delay, bandpass and gain solutions.
+It can also be ``all`` or ``none``.

    To provide multiple key-value pairs, specify :option:`-i` multiple times.